 - Deduction of income tax from your salary

 - Your pay slip

-Once you arrive in the Netherlands, the recruitment agency will help you get the documents you need to work legally in the country.
-So with the help of an agency, you will:
+Once you arrive in the Netherlands, the employment agency will help you get the documents you need to work legally in the country.
+Prepare to:

 - Sign an employment contract

 - Choose a health insurance policy